Free • No signup Remove Mask · Free

 Side profile view remove the mask from this side profile and show the natural nose, lips, and chin from this angle

 Examine the generated facial features carefully.
-Check that the nose shape looks proportional to the face, the mouth and lips appear natural, skin tone matches the visible areas, and the chin/jawline blends seamlessly.
+Check that the nose shape looks proportional to the face, the mouth and lips appear natural, skin tone matches the visible areas, and the chin/jawline blends.
 Look at full zoom to verify details.

 For professional results, make additional passes to refine specific features.
 Address any remaining artifacts, uneven skin texture, or lighting inconsistencies between the reconstructed and original areas.